Pilintra/Fernando-Vidal/README.md

 # 👋 Hello!
 Welcome to my Github profile.
-## My name is SeuNomeAqui and my nickname is "Fernando Vidal"!
+## My name is Fernando and my nickname is "Pilibtra"!

 - 🔭 I’m currently working on in a Party and Events company
 - 🌱 I’m currently learning programming,Front-end, DevOps,Mobile, Artificial Intelligence and innovation and management at Alura